 - does not interfere with the analogue host service;

 - does not need to be switched off at night to avoid interference to distant services on the same frequency;

 Radio is still one of the most influential, most loved and most used form of media in the Asia Pacific Region and broadcast radio plays an important role in the lives of tens of millions of people every day.
 These numbers are set to increase across Asia, the world’s largest and most populous region, with predicted growth figures for the region, indicating there will be two billion people living in Asian cities in just ten years in 2025 – and three billion in cities by 2050 – double the current level.

 With population growth, comes demand for energy efficiencies and for finding new ways of meeting consumers demands for more and better information.
 DAB+ digital radio can provide the efficiencies and opportunity for the region.

 DAB+ is fast becoming a global digital radio standard and manufacturing hub countries from the Asia Pacific have been travelling to Europe, and Australia to investigate DAB+ digital radio regulatory frameworks and operations, in preparation for their country’s trials and/or adoption of the DAB+ standard.

-WorldDAB will host a high level policy and regulatory think tank for the ASEAN regulators and broadcasters in the region within the next 12 months.
-The aim is to examine any roadblocks and provide solutions to make DAB+ a reality in the region.
-It will provide opportunities for broadcasters to cut costs; make best use of spectrum for governments and importantly continue to bring to hundreds of millions of listeners the free to air information, entertainment, sports, news, weather, and emergency information, with the reliability and robustness that listeners across the Asia Pacific expect and deserve.
+WorldDAB is active in the region and is willing to assist countries to move forward with DAB+ planning and implementation.
+A series of meetings and workshops are planned in the region within the next 12 months (link to WorldDAB.org/events - https://www.worlddab.org/events).
+DAB+ provides opportunities for broadcasters to cut costs; make best use of spectrum for governments and importantly continue to bring to hundreds of millions of listeners the free to air information, entertainment, sports, news, weather, and emergency information, with the reliability and robustness that listeners across the Asia Pacific expect and deserve.